tkelman/GLUT.jl/README.md

 (Fedora 17, freeglut) and a custom built PC desktop running Linux (Fedora 17, freeglut).
 Have fun!

+#Caveats

+At the moment, GLUT callbacks communicate with each other through globals, which can make for very messy code.
+There must be a better way to do this.

 #Credit

 The VAST majority of work was done by Jasper den Ouden